 Instructions

-- Add the sourdough discard and water to the mixing bowl.
+- Add the sourdough discard and water to the bowl.
 Mix and knead lightly until a soft, slightly sticky dough forms.7 tablespoons (100 grams) water, ½ cup (113 grams) sourdough starter discard

 - Note: The first few tortillas are usually paler and don't puff up quite as nicely.
 This happens when the skillet isn't quite up to the right temperature yet.
 Cook a few and adjust the temperature of your burner accordingly.